cicero225/llm_pokemon_scaffold/README.md

 4. The model responds with explanations and emulator commands
 5. The agent executes the commands and repeats the process
 6. Every once in a while when max_messages is reached, a summary call is made that also tries to do fact sorting and critiquing

+### License

+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+GPLv3 is a copyleft license: any derivate work not merely for personal use must also be open source.
+The original project by David Hershey of Anthropic was released without a license.